The Constant: Critical reaction

 Karla Peterson of The San Diego Union-Tribune wrote that "[I was] almost as touched and relieved by the reunion as Desmond and Penny are"; however, she did not review "The Constant" as favorably as other critics, giving it an "A−".
 Dan Compora of SyFy Portal gave "The Constant" a mixed review.
 He described it as "an entertaining episode [with] a fine acting performance by Henry Ian Cusick", but criticized Desmond's repetitive story arc, criticized Frank's character, said that "Jeff Fahey is a fine actor, but so far, his character just hasn't really evolved enough for me to care yet" and concluded, "this episode didn't seem to really raise or answer anything of major importance, so I can't help but feel that it was nothing more than mid-season filler."
 Ben Rawson-Jones of Digital Spy graded it with four out of five stars, and wrote that "a refreshing shift in Lost's tone enabled loyal viewers to have their hearts warmed by the long distance smoochfest between Desmond and his beloved Penny".

 In 2018, the popular culture and sports website The Ringer created a list of the 100 best episodes of television in the 21st century.
 "The Constant" was the number one episode on the list.

+In December 2025, The Ringer revised and republished their list of the 100 best episodes of television in the 21st century.
+"The Constant" held its spot as the number one episode on the list.